Amidst escalating tensions at Pangong Fingers, India sends more troops

 Why China’s demands on the border issue are not acceptable to India

 Sources tell OneIndia that the Indian Army has occupied heights overlooking the Chinese PLA positions at Finger 4 along Pangong Tso.
-These actions were carried out along with pre-emptive actions to occupy heights near the southern bank of Pangong Tso in the end of August.
+These actions were carried out along with pre-emptive actions to occupy heights near the southern bank of Pangong Tso at the end of August.

 The Chinese never vacated Finger 4 Ridgeline despite agreeing to completely disengage.

 The Chinese instead moved 2,000 soldiers on the upper reaches of the ridge Tuesday night.
-India too moved the same number of troops to the Finger 3 ridgline.
+India too moved the same number of troops to the Finger 3 ridgeline.

 On August 29, India had prevented the PLA from grabbing Indian territory.